How is Zeffy free?

 Nonprofit life

-From tech giants like Google and Microsoft to beloved brands like Disney and Ben & Jerry's, you'll discover which corporations align with your mission and how to approach them for grants, sponsorships, and in-kind donations
+From tech giants like Google and Microsoft to beloved brands like Disney and Ben & Jerry’s, you'll discover which corporations align with your mission and how to approach them for global impact cash grants, sponsorships, and in-kind product donations.

-We'll also explore the innovative ways these companies give back, including employee matching, volunteer grants, and community-focused initiatives.
+We'll also explore the innovative ways these companies give back, including employee matching, corporate grants, and community-focused initiatives.

 Our Top 15 Picks of Companies That Donate to Nonprofits